jhapappu7165/Federated-Learning_Prompt-Injection_LLM/README.md

-# Federated Prompt Injection Detection in LLMs (Work In Progress)
+# Federated Prompt Injection Detection in LLMs

 > ⚠️ This project is currently under active research and development.
 All implementations, models, and evaluations will be added progressively.